nik-yo/Resume/master.md

 ## Work Experience
 {{ if .AfterJan2022 }}
 **Director of Cloud and DevOps (Cloud Ops Engineer)**\
-CloudSaver, Inc (January 2022 – Present)
+CloudSaver, Inc. (January 2022 – Present)
 {{- if not .Top5 }}

 **Cloud**